davdar/maam/writeup/pldi15.markdown

 applied to others.

 In this paper, we propose an alternative approach to structuring and implementing program analysis.
+Inspired by
+\citeauthor*{dvanhorn:Liang1995Monad}'s \emph{Monad transformers for
-We propose to use concrete interpreters in monadic style.
+modular interpreters} \citeyearpar{dvanhorn:Liang1995Monad}, we propose to use concrete interpreters in monadic style.
 As we show, classical program abstractions can be embodied as language-independent monads.
 Moreover, these abstractions can be written as monad transformers, thereby allowing their composition to achieve new forms of analysis.
+We show that these monad transfomers obey the properties of \emph{Galois connections} \cite{dvanhorn:Cousot:1977:AI} and introduce the concept of a \emph{Galois transfomer}, a monad transfomer that forms a Galois connection.

 Most significantly, these Galois transformers can be proved sound once and for all.
 Abstract interpreters, which take the form of monad